idanovadia/metabolic_pathways/simulator/readme.md

     test = Test()
     test.export_to_classifier(model_name) - where model name should be the name of the model as appears in the folder You can find the results under the "Outputs" folder that is inside of the "Results" folder.

+**Using different structures for the Gan network:**
+   In order to create a new model your need to create a new def in the class of GeneratorStructureFactory (e.g. structure_1 and create model and name for the structure. return the value in this new function as a GeneratorStructure which gets name and model in init Afterwards add "structure_list.append(self.yourList())" to the function of create_strucute_list